Total Cost of Ownership of an Electric Car

 Based purely on anecdotal information, EV owners clock fewer miles per year in their electric cars (given limited range) than in internal combustion automobiles.
 So, using a national average of 12,000 or so miles in a lower cost-per-mile analysis is problematic.

-It’s the rare calculation that figures in anywhere from $500 to $1,500 of upfront cost for buying and installing an EVSE, the 240-volt wall-mounted box that funnels electricity into your car.
+It’s the rare calculation that figures in anywhere from $500 to $1,500 of upfront cost for buying and installing your first EVSE, the 240-volt wall-mounted box that funnels electricity into your car.

 A number of forward-thinking insurance companies offer small discounts for EV owners, but it’s also common for vehicles with advanced and unproven technology to get slapped with higher rates.